 Learn what critical thinking skills are, why they’re important, and how to develop and apply them in your workplace and everyday life.

-Critical thinking skills are used by people every day, often without us even realizing it.
-When you make a decision, such as which cereal to have for breakfast, you’re using critical thinking to determine which option is better than the other.
+We often use critical thinking skills without even realizing it.
+When you make a decision, such as which cereal to eat for breakfast, you're using critical thinking to determine the best option for you that day.

-Being a critical thinker makes you a well-rounded individual, one who has looked at all of their options and possible solutions before making a choice.
-It means you have put care and thought into the situation at hand and take it seriously.
+Critical thinking is useful in many areas of your life, including your career.
+It makes you a well-rounded individual, one who has looked at all of their options and possible solutions before making a choice.

 According to the University of the People in California, having critical thinking skills is important because they are [1]: